daba-backup/JOGLFramework2Samples/src/com/daxie/testspace/joglf/g2/spotlighting/note_on_shader_usage.md

 ## Uniform variables

-The following six variables are available if you register your shader with CameraFront.
+The following six variables are available after you register your program with CameraFront.

 ```GLSL
 uniform vec3 camera_position;